jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week1/Session2.md

 No homework today! 🙃

+😡: But, but, my two Pomodoro 🍅 events...
+😂: We said *"you won't need it"*, no?

 Before next session, however, you need to watch a video on getting physically organized, and *then* do some shopping at a stationary shop.
+Maybe you want to edit and make one 🍅 a shopping event instead?

 <Vimeo vid='288282144' name="StephanieAudreyStudySkills" />